Keyboard shortcuts

 3 = "vertical-stack" # Override layout for workspace 3

-# Workspaces without an entry use the default layout
+# Workspaces without an entry use [layout].default

 [borders]